 Answer: In this form of testing, an application is tested to ensure it works in different languages and regions as desired.

 44. What is localization testing?

 Answer: This is adapting the global application to a local region or language by adding local components.

-Answer: This is used to test whether an application can be installed quickly and is giving the desired output after installation.
+Answer: Installation testing helps to test whether an application can be installed quickly and is giving the desired output after installation.

-Answer: In this testing, testers test the application using pre-planned procedures and documents.
+Answer: In this form of testing, testers test the application using pre-planned procedures and documents.

 Answer: In this testing, functions that are most likely to fail are individually tested.

 Answer: In this testing, the application is tested in different environments to see its compatibility.